 What are the recommendations for vegan children?

 The recommended age to introduce vegan and vegetarian babies to solid foods is around 6 months (the same advice for non vegan and vegetarian babies).
-You can find further information and advice on introducing solid foods and feeding toddlers by checking out our other blogs.
+You can find further information and advice on in our blogs on the introducing solid foods and feeding your toddlers.

 Infants and young children, in particular, need enough energy (calories) to grow and be active, and enough nutrients (protein, fat, carbohydrate, vitamins and minerals) to ensure they remain healthy, fight infections, and support learning and levels of activity.
 It is possible for infants and children to get all the nutrition they need from a vegetable-based diet, but it does take thought and planning.

 It’s essential that early years staff speak to parents and understand what families do and don’t eat.
-It is also important for families to seek advice on diet and health from an appropriate health professional and receive guidance if using specialist vegan supplements, e.g. vitamin drops, to ensure dosage is correct.
+It’s also important for families to seek advice on diet and health from an appropriate health professional and receive guidance if using specialist vegan supplements, e.g. vitamin drops, to ensure the dosage is correct.

 Breast milk meets all the nutritional needs of infants in the first 6 months of life.
 There are no infant formulas suitable for vegan infants currently for sale in the UK because, even if they contain no animal-derived ingredients (for example, if they are made from soya rather than cows’ milk), the vitamin D that is added to them is sourced from sheep’s wool.
 The following should also be considered for other infant formulas:

-- Soya-based infant formula is suitable for vegetarian infants, but should not be given to infants under 6 months of age, and not used as the main milk drink for infants up to 1 year of age, unless recommended by a health professional.
-Although these milks are available, there is no evidence they prevent food allergies or intolerance.
+- Soya-based infant formula is suitable for vegetarian infants, but should not be given to infants under 6 months of age, and not used as the main milk drink for infants until they are over the age of 1, unless recommended by a health professional.
+Although these milks are available, there is no evidence that they prevent food allergies or intolerance.
 They are not recommended for infants who have cows’ milk intolerance, as these infants may be, or may become, allergic to soya protein.
 Soya-based formulas are more likely to cause dental decay, as they contain glucose rather than lactose.
-There are also some concerns about the high levels of phyto-oestrogens which can pose a risk to future reproductive health
+There are also some concerns about the high levels of phyto-oestrogens which can pose a risk to future reproductive health.

 - A rice-based infant formula is available in Europe but this is not currently approved for sale in the UK.
 Families who buy this formula should be advised that the instructions for making the powdered milk up safely are not in line with UK recommendations and they should seek advice from a health professional.
 Any milk alternative made from rice that is not a highly modified formula (e.g. rice drinks), must not be offered to children under 5 due to the arsenic content.